-A Target Product Profile (TPP) is a strategic product development tool for therapeutic development that is the subject of a guidance document released by the FDA (http://www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/ucm080593.pdf).
+A Target Product Profile (TPP) is a strategic product development tool for therapeutic development that is the subject of a guidance document released by the FDA.
 Diagnostic, medical device and tool product development more typically employs a development tool often designated as the Product Concept Document (typically includes e.g. an assessment of unmet medical, technical and user needs, competitive and IP assessment, intended use, regulatory path to use, design input).
-For consistency in our Translation program we request a TPP, specifically tailored to each candidate type (therapeutic, diagnostic, medical device or tool), which in the case of diagnostic, medical device or tool incorporates elements of the Procuct Concept Document.
-A draft TPP template for a candidate that is a therapeutic, a diagnostic, a medical device or a tool may be found within the respective proposal templates for the CIRM Translational Program applications and a copy of these templates may be accessed via the following links: TRAN 1, TRAN 3 and TRAN 4.
+For consistency in our Translation Program we request a TPP, specifically tailored to each candidate type (therapeutic, diagnostic, medical device or tool), which in the case of diagnostic, medical device or tool incorporates elements of the Product Concept Document.
+A draft TPP template for a candidate that is a therapeutic, a diagnostic, a medical device or a tool may be found within the respective proposal templates for the CIRM Translational Program applications and these templates may be accessed via the following links: TRAN 1, TRAN 2, TRAN 3 and TRAN 4.